 The Authority carries out a rolling programme that ensures that all Property, Plant and Equipment required to be measured at fair value is revalued at least every five years.
-The Council's dwelling stock is subject to an annual revaluation.
-This process is managed by the Council's Asset Registrar and Appointed Valuer - Mr Lee Dawson, ARICS.
-All valuations were carried out by qualified valuers, either employed by the Authority or using professional external valuers, Jones Lang Lasalle.
+The Council's dwelling stock is subject to an annual revaluation undertaken by professional external valuers, Jones Lang Lasalle and Deloitte LLP.